devalrane/clip_shrinker/README.md

 # Clip Shrinker

-A Python GUI to upload large video files and compress them to save space and allow social media sharing (WhatsApp).
+A Python-based GUI for Efficient Video Compression

-This started as a project to allow my friends and I to share clips (size > 500MB) on Whatsapp (sharing size limit ~100 MB) taken during late night Valorant sessions.
+This Python application was born out of a personal need to share large video files captured during late-night gaming sessions.
+Designed for casual gamers, it offers a user-friendly interface for uploading and compressing video content, significantly reducing file size without compromising quality.
+With a compression rate of 92%, this tool enables seamless sharing of even the most substantially large video files.

-This is a user-friendly video compression application built with Python and Tkinter.
-This application allows users to compress video files efficiently while providing a modern and polished interface.
+Supported formats: `mp4`, `mkv`, `.avi`

 ## Features